cnlohr/vrc-rtrti-basic/README.md

    * Set it to Cell Corner
    * Assign it to your light probes.
  * Be sure you mimic the lighting settings for emissive and receiving (raytraced) objects.
 Large static receiving scenes should use lightmaps.
 Emissive objects must tightly adhere to the lighting settings held within.
+ * Your high quality mesh, you can use a lightmap, but you will need to go into Debug, and then set Light Probe Usage = 2, and assign the light probe proxy volume.

 Warnings:
  * The Emissive texture for RTGI is cursed.
 PLEASE just copy-paste it and not mess with it.